martinheidegger/zei-sca-git/readme.en.md

 }
 ```

-This way, when the server is run with `/secret` it will sync all the teams
-from Github to scaphold.
+Accessing the server at `/secret` will sync all the teams from Github to Scaphold.

 ### 3.)
 Start with secrets